 Suitability for children – this isn’t an interactive museum and there’s nothing to touch so not the best thing to see in Malaga with children.

-Accessibility – All areas of the museum are 100% accessible.
+Accessibility – All areas of the museum are fully accessible.

 Shop – The Museum shop has a good selection of gifts and souvenirs including a range of postcards.

-Café and restaurant – Opening is scheduled for mid-2017.
+Café and restaurant – Opening is scheduled for mid-2018.
 The restaurant will be on the fourth floor with stunning views of the Alcazaba.